-It follows that the rules and the arrangements they support should encourage distribution businesses to make efficient expenditure and investment decisions.
+It follows that the rules and the supporting arrangements should encourage distribution businesses to make efficient expenditure and investment decisions.
 This will lead to lower overall system costs which should be reflected in lower retail prices for consumers.

 Regulatory arrangements supporting efficient demand management